The Academic Year

-- Eight semester credits in designated courses.
+- Eight semester credits in courses which meet the social science distribution requirement.
 For a list of course that are designated as meeting the social science distribution requirement, see the General Distribution Requirement section in each of these departments: American studies, Anthropology, Asian Languages and Cultures, Economics, Educational Studies, Environmental Studies, Geography, International studies, Linguistics, Media and Cultural Studies, Political Science, Psychology, Sociology, and Women’s, Gender and Sexuality studies.

-- Eight semester credits in designated courses.
-For a list of courses that are designated as meeting the natural sciences and mathematics distribution requirement, see the General DIstribution Requirement section in each of these departments: Anthropology, Biology, Chemistry, Environmental Studies, Geography, Geology, Mathematics, Statistics and Computer Science, Philosophy, Physics and Astronomy, Psychology and Women’s, Gender and Sexuality Studies.
+- Eight semester credits in courses which meet the natural science and mathematics distribution requirement.
+For a list of courses that are designated as meeting the natural science and mathematics distribution requirement, see the General DIstribution Requirement section in each of these departments: Anthropology, Biology, Chemistry, Environmental Studies, Geography, Geology, Mathematics, Statistics and Computer Science, Philosophy, Physics and Astronomy, Psychology and Women’s, Gender and Sexuality Studies.

-- Twelve semester credits in designated courses, at least four credits of which are in the humanities and at least four in the fine arts.
-For a list of courses that are designated as meeting the Fine Arts distribution requirement, see the General Distribution Requirement section in each of these departments: American Studies, Art and Art History, Asian Languages and Cultures, Classics, English, International Studies, Media and Cultural Studies, Music,Theatre and Dance, and Women’s, Gender and Sexuality Studies.
+- Twelve semester credits in courses which meet the humanities or fine arts distribution requirement, at least four credits of which are in the humanities and at least four in the fine arts.
+For a list of courses that are designated as meeting the fine arts distribution requirement, see the General Distribution Requirement section in each of these departments: American Studies, Art and Art History, Asian Languages and Cultures, Classics, English, International Studies, Media and Cultural Studies, Music,Theatre and Dance, and Women’s, Gender and Sexuality Studies.
 For a list of course that are designated as meeting the humanities distribution requirement, see the General Distribution Requirements section in each of these departments: American Studies, Asian Languages and Cultures, Classics, Educational Studies, English, Environmental Studies, French and Francophone Studies, German and Russian Studies, Hispanic Studies, History, International Studies, Linguistics, Media and Cultural Studies, Philosophy, Religious Studies and Women’s, Gender and Sexuality Studies.

 - First Year Course Requirement: Students enter Macalester with a wide range of experiences and expectations.
 Many have only a vague notion of what a liberal arts college is all about.
 It is critical for the students’ success at Macalester that they receive extra guidance during their first semester to help them adjust to Macalester’s expectations and philosophy.
 The First Year Course requirement is designed to help incoming students in their transition to college, specifically to the liberal arts model, and to Macalester’s academic expectations of them.
-All First Year Courses have a common emphasis on college-level writing and basic library research skills.
+All First Year Courses have a common emphasis on basic library research skills.
+To instruct students in writing, every First Year Course either contributes to Macalester’s Writing General Education Requirement as a WA or WC course or requires concurrent enrollment in a WA or WC course.
 A critical component of the program is the role of the faculty member as advisor to the students.